What is Massive?

 What does Massive cryptomine?

-Are there other ways to cryptomine?
+Are there ways to cryptomine?

-There are plenty of alternative tools unaffiliated with Massive that are available to mine cryptocurrency, including XMR-Stak and XMRig.
+There are plenty of tools unaffiliated with Massive that are available to mine cryptocurrency, including XMR-Stak and XMRig.

 Does Massive affect performance?

-Massive is designed to be unnoticeable when active, using minimal resources in the background during low-usage conditions.
+Massive is designed to be unnoticeable when active, using minimal resources and bandwidth in the background during low-usage conditions.
 You can monitor, pause, or opt out of this resource use at any time from Massive’s interface.

 Does Massive affect electricity cost?